Lufthansa cabin crew to strike from Friday

 Lufthansa has previously said it would seek to keep disruptions to a minimum by using cabin crew who were not part of the union and by drafting staff from other units.

-A spokesman for the airline said it had several strategies to mitigate the impact of striking staff and would prioritise long-haul flights.
+A spokesman for the airline said it had several strategies to mitigate the impact of striking staff and would prioritize long-haul flights.